Recently, I was reading the morning blessings and these words jumped out at me:

 Hashem gave the rooster bina- understanding, intuition, discernment, to differentiate between day and night.

 The rooster is clearly a male bird.
 Bina is a feminine trait that women are especially endowed with.
-Why did Hashem give the rooster (a male bird), bina?
+Why did Hashem give the rooster bina?

-Proceeding with interventions without environmental context means proceeding in the dark, without knowing if it is actually dawn.
+Proceeding with interventions without environmental context is proceeding in the dark, without knowing whether dawn has actually arrived.
 That is why the rooster is bestowed with the gift of bina.
-His outward actions-heralding of the dawn is dependent upon (the feminine root of) receptivity and discernment.
 The rooster takes in the environmental cues so he can understand when it is dawn.
 The womb is the environment in which new life begins.
 It is where new life dawns.
-That is why רחם (womb) is the same letters as מחר (tomorrow).
+That is why רחם (womb) is written with the same letters as מחר (tomorrow).

 Leave a comment